VioletHarmon2002/MyFirstRobot/docs/index.md

 ## Project Goals

-The goal of the project is to itterate on the idea of the Little endian a small
+The goal of the project is to itterate on the idea of the original Little Endian project and to create the Little endian 2.0, a small